nguyer/firefly-nft-workshop-2023-03-023/README.md

     mode: connector
 ```

+You'll need to have a JSON RPC Node connected to the Polygon testnet.
+You can either run a node yourself, connect to a free public node, or use a node running service provider.
+For a list of the JSON RPC methods required by FireFly, please see the [Evmconnect README](https://github.com/hyperledger/firefly-evmconnect#blockchain-node-compatibility)

 Use the following command line to create your stack and use the custom blockchain connector config file that we created:

 ```